Data Centers in Annecy

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Annecy as of September 2025.
-Businesses connect to cloud providers by establishing private network connections to major hubs like Lyon or Geneva.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Annecy, as of September 2025.
+Businesses connect to cloud providers via the major hubs in Lyon (approximately 140 km away) or Geneva, Switzerland (approximately 40 km away) using private network interconnects or wavelength services.

 Power Analysis